giordanii/CursoEmVideo/README.md

 # CursoEmVideo
- Curso de HTML5 e CSS3 do CursoEmVideo
+HTML5 and CSS3 course from CursoEmVideo

+Updating README to test commiting to github